The-Night-Watch/pastel-dark-syntax/README.md

 The font used in the preview is [Range Mono](https://www.myfonts.com/fonts/griffin-moore/range-mono/).

-If you like this theme, you can also get it as an [hyperterm theme](https://github.com/MojoBandit/hyper-pastel-dark).
+If you like this color scheme, you can also get it as an [hyperterm theme](https://github.com/MojoBandit/hyper-pastel-dark).

 ## Install